Learn something new every day

 More Info... by email

-A condominium manager takes care of the residential units, landscaping, parking lots and common areas of a condominium complex.
-He may be in charge of a small or large condominium community.
+A condominium manager manages the daily operations of a condominium community.
+He or she implements the policies of the condominium board in regards to residential units, landscaping, parking lots and common areas of a condominium complex.
+The condominium manager is responsible for hiring contractors and other workers for maintenance and repair tasks.
+He or she is also the point of contact for residents who want to report issues or violations of community rules.
+Condominium managers may be in charge of a small or large condominium community.
 Some managers in this position receive a salary and others do the job in exchange for a free housing unit in the complex.

 The governing structure of a condominium complex is normally comprised of a board of directors or homeowners’ association made up of community members.
 This group is normally voted in by other members of the community.
 They generally meet on a monthly basis to discuss property management and tenant relations issues.
 The condominium manager normally carries out the wishes of this board at their discretion.
 He also customarily takes notes on these meetings and later distributes them to the members.